socheung/tdc/README.md

 .\build.sh
 ```

-Or, use Tup to build
+Or, use Tup to build.
 ```
 tup init
 tup